Helping Estheticians raise standards with national credentialing and continuing education accreditation.

 The NCEA continues to educate state regulatory boards and legislators (and other professionals).
 They need to know that the NCEA Certified credential’s competency-based exam evaluates the Esthetician’s skills and knowledge at a 1200-hour level.
 NCEA created this affordable pathway for endorsement and/or reciprocity, (exchanging your license) so you can move to another state with higher hours and get a license and/or Advanced or Master Esthetician License.

-The majority of states still only require about 600-hours (or less)of schooling in order to get a license.
-We now have over a dozen states that require more hours. (a good thing!)
-An Esthetician moving from a 600-hour license may be required to go back to school, even with years of work experience. (a bad thing!)
+The majority of states still only require about 600-hours (or less) of schooling in order to get a license.
+We now have over a dozen states that require more hours (a good thing!).
+An Esthetician moving from a 600-hour license may be required to go back to school, even with years of work experience (a bad thing!).
 We are losing Estheticians from this profession due to these roadblocks!

-Many states are now recognizing in rule or law that the NCEA Certified credential can be used for equivalency, thereby allowing the Esthetician to exchange their license in that state. (and saving the Estheticians $$ from going back to school.)
+Many states are now recognizing in rule or law that the NCEA Certified credential can be used for equivalency, thereby allowing the Esthetician to exchange their license in that state (and saving the Estheticians $$ from going back to school).
 By ensuring the Esthetician’s competency through the NCEA Certified credential, a state regulatory board can meet their mission of protecting the consumer and keep Estheticians working in the profession they love.

 To learn more about Certifications and why they make sense for your career, read this article published by INDEED here

-NCEA Certified Launches it's Consumer Marketing!
+NCEA Certified Launches its Consumer Marketing!

 No one knows your skin better than a NCEA Certified Esthetician